n-chan/eso-addons-collection/README.md

 **This addon detects when the ability, Crystal Fragments, triggers the effect of granting the next use of 'Crystal Fragments' (Sorcerer's skill) as an instant cast ability with 50% cost of magicka and 20% more damage.
 It then alerts the user by displaying a big icon, along with a timer, on the screen.
 Position of the icon can be adjusted and its new location will be automatically saved for future play sessions.
 The icon disappears as soon as it is casted or if buff duration is over.**

-Inspired by Reager's now-discontinued addon of the same name: https://www.esoui.com/downloads/info443-CrystalFragmentsProc.html
+*Inspired by Reager's now-discontinued addon of the same name*: https://www.esoui.com/downloads/info443-CrystalFragmentsProc.html

 To adjust the position of the icon:
-/cfp show - Displays location of the icon.
+- /cfp show - Displays location of the icon.
 Simply use your mouse to drag it to your desired position.
-/cfp hide - Hides the indicator after icon is at your desired position.
+- /cfp hide - Hides the indicator after icon is at your desired position.

 To adjust the size of the icon and timer text (Requires LibAddOnMenu!):
 Access Crystal Fragments Proc's addon settings -